Antonio Guayre: Club career

 Guayre was born in Las Palmas.
 After emerging through hometown UD Las Palmas's academy he made his La Liga debut on 14 October 2000 in a 2–1 home win against Málaga CF, and would contribute greatly to the club's escape from relegation, only missing seven league games.

-After that sole season, Guayre went on to represent Villarreal CF (where he would become an important attacking figure in the team's domestic and European consolidation, although never an automatic first-choice) and RC Celta de Vigo.
+After that sole season, Guayre went on to represent Villarreal CF (where he would become an important attacking figure in the team's domestic and European consolidation, although never an undisputed starter) and RC Celta de Vigo.
 Whilst with the former, he scored one goal in each of their UEFA Intertoto Cup victorious campaigns.

 After two injury-ravaged seasons with Celta, Guayre returned to the top division, joining CD Numancia in August 2008.
 Again troubled by injuries, his maiden appearance for the Sorians took place on 11 January 2009, when he came from the bench in a 2–0 home victory over Getafe CF; he was released from contract at the end of the season.

 In July 2009, Guayre returned to his first professional club, reuniting with the coach who gave him his top-flight debut, Sergije Krešić, and players Jorge Larena – another youth product of Las Palmas – and Josico.
-In his first year he continued to be constantly bothered with physical problems, playing in less than one half of the matches; the Canary Islands side also finished in 17th position, just one point above the relegation zone.
+In his first year he continued to be constantly bothered by physical problems, playing less than one half of the matches; the Canary Islands side also finished in 17th position, just one point above the relegation zone.

-Guayre returned to active in January 2013 after more than one year out of football, signing with Segunda División team CD Lugo after a two-month trial.
-He retired for good in the summer, aged 33.
+Guayre returned to active in January 2013 after more than one year out of football, signing with Segunda División team CD Lugo following a two-month trial.
+He retired for good in April, aged 33.